- Report: Senate Stimulus Bill Will Include $25 Billion for Transit Agencies

 Truckers Log Long Hours to Answer Demand for Goods

 WBIR reports, “The global pandemic is taking a toll on truck drivers.
 They’re making the long haul to restock shelves and pleading with the public to stop stockpiling so they can catch up.”
-One driver tells the station he has logged “thousands of more miles since the beginning of the coronavirus crisis, sometimes doubling his usual days.”Highway and Bridge Safety Traffic Economics
+One driver tells the station he has logged “thousands of more miles since the beginning of the coronavirus crisis, sometimes doubling his usual days.”Highway and Bridge Safety (Including COVID-19 Impacts) Traffic Economics

 These are just some of the toll industry developments TRN is following.